concernedbow11/blinkyblink/README.md

 MIT

 **Free Software, Hell Yeah!
-I see clueless college kids using this for a hackthon.
-Shoo shoo go away...**
+I see clueless college kids using this for a hackthon.**